Virtual Workout Room (VWR) is HERE!

-You likely know someone with an invisible disability, and it's time for us to change Canada by advocating for greater awareness through a change organization.
+You likely know someone with an invisible or hidden disability, and it's time for us to change Canada by advocating for great

-You likely know someone with an invisible disability, and it's time for us to change Canada by advocating for greater awareness through a change organization.
+You likely know someone with an invisible or hidden disability, and it's time for us to change Canada by advocating for great

-Marcel Allen, CEO and Founder, welcomes everyone to changecoalition.ca, a key initiative of our change organization dedicated to fostering positive change in Canada.
+Marcel Allen, President and Founder, welcomes everyone to changecoalition.ca, a key initiative of our change organization dedicated to fostering positive change in Canada.

 What Are Invisible Disabilities?